-The courses of the programme cover four subject matters: Public International Law, International Humanitarian Law, International Criminal Law, and Human Rights in Armed Conflict.
-Each course consists of three or four modules of five classes.
-At the end of each module, participants are required to complete a course evaluation.
-A final course exam will cover the material of the relevant three or four modules.
-Lectures are complemented by tutorials held by the teaching assistants.
+The Executive Master covers four subjects grouped into four modules: Public International Law, International Humanitarian Law, International Criminal Law, and Human Rights in Armed Conflict.
+Each module consists of three to four courses, which, in turn, comprise five classes.
+Participants are required to complete a course evaluation at the end of each course.
+Final exams are administered at the end of the academic year, and cover the material of the four modules.
+Classes are complemented by tutorials held by teaching assistants.

 - Sources and Subjects of Public International Law